Collecting Cranberry Glass

 Some of the glasses have a few small chips on the top rim and I haven’t used them yet.
-About a year ago one of the cranberry goblets broke the first (and only) time I used it.
-Needless to say, I am nervous when I use them.
+About a year ago one of the cranberry goblets broke the very first (and only) time I used it.

-I have decided that I need to bite the bullet and use it.
-It’s just too pretty to collect dust in my cabinet.
-And setting a table with cranberry goblets always looks amazing!
+I have decided that I need to bite the bullet and just use the beautiful glassware.
+It’s just too pretty to collect dust in a cabinet.
+Setting a table with cranberry goblets always looks so amazing!